dougbutner/web-4/README.md

 2. **Biosecret Generation**: User's sensitive biological information and generated algorithmic results are destroyed (made impossible to reconstruct) at the layer of hashing, and data not stored in any way, public or private, as the user runs the software on their local machine (assuming they choose the open-source software, not a third party).

-3. **Time Psudeoanonyminity**: Any outward-facing display of information about a users usage of time tokens should be pseudo-anonymous.
+3. **Time Pseudonymity**: Any outward-facing display of information about a users usage of time tokens should be pseudonymous.
 That means that a user's identity and time unit (what token is spent) is masked and presented as an alias for each token type.
 Each use involves a secret key that is known only to the verifying entity, a paet

 The biggest issue with biometrics is the lack of trust, mostly due to the growing number of facial recognition softwares and databases.
 The lack of trust is almost always associated with an individual's lack of consent, not the technology itself.